Conference is Oct 24th at CP Allen School in Bedford, NS

 Back by popular demand at the 2014 MTA conference:

 1. NCTM Books for sale - cash or cheque only.
 Big selection on everything mathematics related.
+Here is a sample of what will be offered:

 2. The Amazing Mathematical Race: